Andrey199123/Applescript/README.md

-# Applescript
+# AppleScript Fun Projects

-Applescripts I have written for fun.
+Welcome to my collection of fun and experimental AppleScripts!

+## Projects Overview

+### Open Ollama
-Open Ollama: Runs a shell script to run the web UI for the Ollama server and then opens it in the browser.
+This script runs a shell command to start the Ollama server's web UI and then opens it in your default web browser.

+### Close Ollama
-Close Ollama: Kills all processes using the specified port for the Ollama server.
+Terminates all processes using the specified port for the Ollama server, effectively shutting it down.

+### Open Stable Diffusion
-Open Stable Diffusion: Runs the Stable Diffusion web server and opens it in the browser.
+Launches the Stable Diffusion web server and opens the interface in your browser for easy access.

+### Close Stable Diffusion
-Close Stable Diffusion: Kills all processes using the specified port number on the Stable Diffusion server.
+Shuts down the Stable Diffusion server by killing all processes using the specified port.

-AI Messages: By far the most impressive.
-The AppleScript checks the chat.db file stored on the computer for the latest sent message by finding the max ROWID.
-If it starts with [ollama], it gets the message and runs a shell script for the AI to respond to the text message.
-Once it responds, it kills the Ollama server and sends the message to the target phone number. checksformsgs.sh: For automation, checks every 60 seconds if there are any changes made to the chat.db file, and if there are, it runs the AI Messages AppleScript.
+### AI Messages
+This is the most advanced script in the collection.
+It:
+1. Checks the `chat.db` file on your computer for the latest sent message by identifying the highest `ROWID`.
+2. If the message starts with `[ollama]`, it extracts the message.
+3. Runs a shell script to get an AI response to the message.
+4. Sends the AI-generated response to the target phone number.
+5. Finally, it shuts down the Ollama server.

+### checksformsgs.sh
+For automation purposes, this script checks every 60 seconds for any changes in the `chat.db` file.
+If a change is detected, it triggers the AI Messages AppleScript.

+---

+Feel free to explore, modify, and have fun with these scripts!